-A Direct Support Professional (DSP) supports people with intellectual or developmental disabilities who need personal care and other assistance in order to be as independent as possible.
-A DSP provides personal supervision and therapeutic support, helping individuals to develop and maintain the daily living skills necessary to remain oriented, healthy, and safe.
+Direct Support Professionals (DSPs) support people with intellectual or developmental disabilities who need personal care and other assistance in order to be as independent as possible.
+DSPs provides personal supervision and therapeutic support, helping individuals to develop and maintain the daily living skills necessary to remain oriented, healthy, and safe.
 They may provide community support or work support.
 DSPs provide assistance with Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs).

 - Can work in a residential setting, in a person’s home, or on the job or in the community with the person being served

 The provider must conduct a background check and certain types of criminal convictions may prohibit employment as a DSP.

 A person may not work as a DSP if the Certified Nursing Assistant and Direct Care Worker Registry shows they have a substantiated finding of abuse or neglect or misappropriation of property of a client, patient, or resident.

 The provider must contact child and adult protective services units within DHHS to obtain any record of substantiated allegations of abuse, neglect or exploitation against an employment applicant before hiring.

 - Have a high school diploma or equivalent competency